drduh/YubiKey-Guide/README.md

 Subkeys must be renewed or rotated using the Certify key - see [Updating keys](#updating-keys).

-Set the Subkeys expiration to a specific date:
+Set Subkeys to expire on a planned date:

 ```console
 export EXPIRATION=2027-05-01
 ```

-The expiration date may also be relative, for example set to two years:
+The expiration date may also be relative, for example set to two years from today:

 ```console
 export EXPIRATION=2y